nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * Throughout the code, exceptions, assertions and logging are in place for better error handling.
 * Line Separator is used to ensure readability and ease of use for users.

+#### Why It Is Implemented This Way:
+- **Ease of deletion:** This command ensures that maintaining the Personal Tracker is quick and fast, and is complemented by the `list mapped` command, which shows the index of the saved course mapping plans.
+- **User-Friendly Output:** The user is notified of the course mapping plan that was deleted, making sure that they have deleted the correct plan.

 #### Sequence Diagram:
 ![Delete Courses Sequence Diagram](images/DeleteCoursesCommand.png)